ultraio/docs-blockchain/docs/guides/Docker/getting-started.md

 ## Creating a Smart Contract

 Create a directory in the `ultra_workdir` directory called `contracts` with a file inside called `hello.cpp`.
+- You can do it either on your host machine (Windows/Linux) or inside the docker image using your editor of choice (`nano` is preinstalled, other editors require manual installation)
+- You also have an option to use [VSCode Environment](./development-environment.md)

 ```cpp
 #include <eosio/eosio.hpp>